philipwindeyer/dotfiles/windows/README.md

     - Note: Activation key is in password manager
 - Open “Phone Link” on Windows
   - Then “Link to Windows” on iOS, and follow the instructions to pair and link my phone
+- View advanced system settings -> Start-up and Recovery -> System failure
+  - Write an event to the system log -> ON
+  - Automatically restart -> OFF
+  - Write debugging information -> Complete memory dump
+- Control Panel -> Power Options -> Choose what the power buttons do ->
+  - Turn on fast startup -> OFF
+- Restart once all complete

 ## Automated setup